Odion100/SystemLynx/README.md

 ## Service.module(name, constructor [,options])

-Use the `Service.module(name, constructor/object)` method to add an object to be hosted by a **SystemLynx Service**.
-This will allows you to load an instance of that object into a client application, and call any methods on that object remotely.
+Use the `Service.module(name, constructor/class)` method to add an class to be hosted by a **SystemLynx Service**.
+This will allows you to load an instance of that class into a client application, and call any methods on that class remotely.

 ```javascript
 const { Service } = require("systemlynx");